Frequently Asked Questions

 Back To Top

-No. We won't be providing much in the way of additional information about the route again this year.
-However, participants should expect to encounter vast technical riding and will have to rely on their navigation skills and wit to reach the finish line in time!
+As with previous Events, we will keep the route a secret in order to make it more Challenging.
+Participants should expect to encounter vast technical riding and will have to rely on their navigation skills and wit to reach the finish line!
 Riders will need to reach the checkpoints in order to receive their driving directions for the next leg of the journey.
+The route should not be shared with folks at home in order to prevent friends and loved ones from inadvertantly lending assistance the rider may not want.

 Back To Top